Lamismn/Water_Potability_Classification/README.md

 ### Dashboard

 We created our initial Dashboard, Weused Tableau public to create our storyboard & add interactive maps & charts.
-The link to our Dahsboard is as foloows: https://public.tableau.com/app/profile/lamis3656/viz/WaterPotablitydahsboard/WaterpotabilityinIndia?publish=yes
+The link to our Dahsboard is as follows: https://public.tableau.com/app/profile/lamis3656/viz/WaterPotablitydahsboard/WaterpotabilityinIndia?publish=yes